vegaprotocol/specs/protocol/0000-fund_accounts.md

 ### Withdrawal enactment

 At the end of the fund epoch which falls at or after the withdrawal request's enactment date the withdrawal amount is calculated based on fund's value at that point in time and the share being withdrawn.
 Funds are searched for in fund's `unallocated` account.
 If the amount in that account is insufficient the protocol automatically reduces all of funds holdings by a fixed amount (hardcoded `5%`, unless the value of the entire fund is below `minInitialDeposit` - entire fund should be liquidated in that case).
 Holdings are reduced across all the markets a fund account has positions in, all it's liquidity provisions (may be rejected by market as per regular liquidity provision) and shares in other funds - these are of course delayed by the withdrawal enactment date.
-The funds raised are used to fullfil the pending withdrawal requests pro rata.
+The funds raised are used to fullfill the pending withdrawal requests pro rata.
 Withdrawals requests are automatically adjusted so that they carry over to the next epoch with withdrawal shares adjusted by the amount withdrawn this period.

 Withdrawals reduce the value of total deposits pro rata (if a party reduces their share of the fund by 50% the total deposits figure is reduced by 50% of the initial deposit of that party irrespective of the amount being withdrawn).